khalidx/runbook/README.md

 - commands are checked for uniqueness (name + arity + args)
 - commands written in `bash` can call other commands
 - commands can be referenced from external files, rather than embedded
+- serve all discovered documentation and commands with `runbook serve`

 ## contributing